cleetus3142/Numerical-Recipes-in-Haskell/README.md

 -5.8431016703149555e-2
 ```
 Some of the linear algebra routines require packages from
 cabal.
-They can be installed on OpenBSD with the following commands.
 Cabal: Common Architecture for Building Applications and Libraries

 First, you have to have cabal-install installed on your OpenBSD
 or Linux computer.

-Once cabal-install is isn stalled, do this in your user account:
+Once cabal-install is installed, do this in your user account:
 ```
 $ cabal update